db-ux-design-system/core-web/packages/components/README.md

 ### Optimize dependencies

 If you only need some of the components or some features from [`@db-ui/foundations`](https://www.npmjs.com/package/@db-ui/foundations), you shouldn't include `db-ui-42`.
-In the case you want to include only some components you can do it like this:
+In the case you want to include only some components, and you could do it like this:

 ```css
 /* The theme contains all prop required for components like spacings, colors, ... */